Who is Andrea M. Darcy?

 Nobody could believe me.
-But I packed my bags and moved to the UK and started working with a self-development company.
+But I packed my bags and moved permanently to the UK, a country I'd spent a lot of time with given my parents were British and I lived there as a child.
+And started working with a self-development company.
 Soon I was training in coaching and self-development.

-Those who really me weren't surprised because self-development had been my obsessive hobby all along.
+Those who really knew me weren't surprised because self-development had been my obsessive hobby all along.
 I used to throw 'creative jams' in my apartment, and ran a 'girls with goals' group.
-I was fascinated by all things self development, from reading the entire Bible as a child, investigating Buddhism at aged 16, and devouring just about every self-help book going in my twenties.
+I was fascinated by all things inner growth, from reading the entire Bible as a child, investigating Buddhism at aged 16, and devouring just about every self-help book going in my twenties.

 Then I went back to school to be a person-centred therapist.
 Loved Carl Rogers and his theories.
 Hated the school I chose where the teachers didn't even vaguely live what they taught (the school had a 25% dropout rate that year due to those teachers, kicked off by yours truly leaving first.
 Always a leader, me, ha!).